Less than 5 percent of all insect species create problems.

 IPM (Integrated Pest Management) takes into account all control methods, using chemical pesticides as a last resort.
 Healthy plants can withstand some damage from true pests, so your first step is to prevent problems with good plant care.
 Sometimes just waiting for the weather to change solves the problem because many insects thrive in specific temperatures.

 As needed, add other control measures, starting with the least toxic.
-For example, hose off aphids or mites with a strong blast of water.
+For example, remove aphids or mites with a strong blast of water from the hose.
 If ineffective, try a soapy water spray.